 My Instructional Writings

 In addition to authoring the acclaimed books Harmonica For Dummies and Blues Harmonica For Dummies, I have authored chapters in other harmonica books and written articles for American Harmonica Newsmagazine, HIP – the Harmonica Information Publication, Echos France Harmonica, Harmonica Happenings, Harmonica World (UK), Harpoz (Australia), and harmonicasessions.com.

 My Learning and Playing Background

 I have been playing the harmonica for many years: performing with it, teaching it, and writing about it.
 I started out learning blues licks from records, but soon branched out into rock, jazz, classical, Celtic, bluegrass, and other styles.

 Along the way, I received university training in music theory and composition.
 I have developed an extensive knowledge of harmonica playing techniques, artists, history, lore, and repair and customization and have gotten to know many of the best players, writers, and teachers while developing my own approach.
 I’m an experienced performer in just about every type of venue, from concert stages, theaters and orchestra pits to recording studios, outdoor festivals, nightclubs, and even busking on street corners.

 Rates and Availability

-I teach in both San Francisco (weekdays and evenings) and Berkeley (weekends).
 I teach worldwide online using Skype, Google Hangouts, and Apple FaceTime.
-In San Francisco, I’m in the Richmond District, between Golden Gate Park and the Golden Gate Bridge), and in Berkeley at the California Jazz Conservatory on Addison near Shattuck.
-Online and in in San Francisco, I charge $40 for a one-hour lesson.
+In person, I teach both in San Francisco (Richmond District, between Golden Gate Park and the Golden Gate Bridge), and in Berkeley at the California Jazz Conservatory on Addison near Shattuck.
+Online and in in San Francisco, I charge $40 per one-hour lesson.
 In Berkeley I charge $50 per lesson.